 Barcode Long Island

 - REAGENT AND EQUIPMENT SUPPORT: Teams will be able to request reagent or reagent and equipment footlockers as in previous years.
-Open Labs will be hosted virtually by BLI or Brookhaven National Lab (BNL) staff.
-Therefore, teams opting to attend an Open Lab will need to ensure they have their footlocker ahead of the Open Labs.
-A list of virtual Open Lab dates will be posted shortly.
+Onsite Open Labs at the Dolan DNALC and DNALC NYC in Brooklyn will be hosted by DNALC staff; Brookhaven National Lab (BNL) staff will also host onsite Open Labs this year.
+A list of onsite wet lab and virtual bioinformatics Open Lab dates are available.

-- PROJECT COMPLETION: Teams will be required to submit a summary report AND produce a poster at the completion of their projects, despite their availability to participate in the symposium.
+- PROJECT COMPLETION: Teams are required to submit a summary report AND produce a poster at the completion of their projects, despite their availability to participate in the symposium.
 Teams who fulfill these requirements will be eligible to receive the BLI certificate of completion.

 Long Island Biodiversity Projects

-This year, students must join one of the campaign options listed below.
-Multiple student teams will collect similar organisms at different locations so the pooled results reveal the diversity and distribution of these taxa across Long Island.
+This year’s campaign options are listed below.
+Through campaigns, multiple student teams collect species from select groups of organisms at different locations so the pooled results reveal the diversity and distribution of these taxa across Long Island.
 Participation in a campaign also streamlines the proposal process for teams.

 This year’s campaigns include: